ypinhsuan/tp/docs/UserGuide.md

 #### Editing an attendance record : `edit-attendance`

-You can use this command to edit the attendance of a student.
+You can use this command to edit the attendance and participation score of a student.

 **Format**: `edit-attendance c\CLASS_INDEX l\LESSON_INDEX s\STUDENT_INDEX w\WEEK p\PARTICIPATION_SCORE`
 * Edits the attendance record at the specified `CLASS_INDEX` + `LESSON_INDEX` + `STUDENT_INDEX` + `WEEK`.

 For example:
-* Alex is a student in your CS2103T class.
+1. Alex is a student in your CS2103T class.
 After your lesson in week 1, you wish to give him a participation score of 45.
    However, you accidentally gave him 35 instead.

-Hence, you can type in the command `edit-attendance c\1 l\1 s\1 w\1 p\45` and press <kbd>Enter</kbd>.
+1. You can type in the command `edit-attendance c\1 l\1 s\1 w\1 p\45` and press <kbd>Enter</kbd>.

   ![Edit attendance before](images/ugimages/EditAttendanceBefore.png)

-* Now you have successfully edited Alex's participation score from 35 to 45 points.
+1. Now you have successfully edited Alex's participation score from 35 to 45 points.

   ![Edit attendance after](images/ugimages/EditAttendanceAfter.png)